 Chiara Di Mambro, Climate Change and Energy Policies Advisor at ECCO

-Paula Rey Garcia, Deputy Head of the Unit for Renewables and Energy System Integration Policy at the European Commission DG Energy
+Paula Rey García, Head of Unit for Renewables and Energy System Integration Policy- European Commission DG Energy

 Moderation